Undergraduate BSc (Hons)

 What is computer science?

-Computer science is the development and testing of software and systems.
+Computer science is the study of computation, information, and automation, and the development and testing of software and systems.
 It involves working on areas such as mathematical models, data analysis and security, algorithms, and computational theory.

 Is computer science a good job?

 A degree in computer science will teach you a range of technical and non-technical skills that are greatly valued by employers.
-Computer technologies are integral to most industries in the modern day, so you will have plenty of choice when it comes to pursuing your career.
+Computer technologies are integral to most industries in the modern day, so you will have plenty of choice when it comes to pursuing your career in computer science.
 Some of the roles you could explore include programmer, software developer, web developer, IT consultant, computer analyst, and systems administrator.

 Our computer science alumni have found employment with leading national companies across a range of industries, such as Sainsbury's, Cisco, Microsoft, SIS, Autotrader, HMRC, Ferranti and Civica, plus local firms emerging in the fast-growing tech community in the northwest.